SiMa-ai/models/README.md

 This Model List:

-- Covers Multiple frameworks such as PyTorch and ONNX.
+- Covers multiple frameworks such as PyTorch and ONNX.
 - Draws from various repositories including Torchvision and Open Model Zoo for OpenVINO.

 For all 110+ supported models, links/instructions are provided for the pre-trained FP32 models along with compilation scripts and PyTorch to ONNX conversion script.